 (1) A representative of the mine operator, a representative of the miners, the appropriate State agency, or the MSHA District Manager may request that a conference be conducted prior to intersecting any plugged well.
-Upon receipt of any such request, the District Manager shall schedule such a conference.
 The party requesting the conference shall notify all other parties listed above within a reasonable time prior to the conference to provide opportunity for participation.
 The purpose of the conference shall be to review, evaluate, and accommodate any abnormal or unusual circumstance related to the condition of the well or surrounding strata when such conditions are encountered.

 (2) The mine operator shall intersect a well on a shift approved by the District Manager.
-The mine operator shall notify the District Manager and the miners' representative in sufficient time prior to intersecting a well to provide an opportunity to have representatives
+The mine operator shall notify the District Manager and the miners' representative in sufficient time prior to intersecting a well to provide an opportunity to have representatives present.